jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

-In the case where membership events are useful to the Spring Boot application, SBDG provides the following {spring-boot-data-geode-javadoc}/org/springframework/geode/distributed/event/package-frame.html\[API\]:
+In the case where membership events are useful to the Spring Boot application, [spring-boot-gemfire-name] provides the following {spring-boot-data-geode-javadoc}/org/springframework/geode/distributed/event/package-frame.html\[API\]: